 We are aware that criminal enterprises are using increased levels of sophistication to exploit the conveniences of modern technology.
 As a result, we strive to maintain a culture of risk avoidance in our firm and maintain strict procedures regarding our electronic communications and protection of client data.
 Additionally, we regularly remind our clients of actions they can take to protect themselves.

 While you may frequently read of electronic fraud risks, you may not realize how deceptive these fraudulent endeavors have become.
 Many are well organized and funded and come from a myriad of seemingly reliable or familiar sources.
-For example, you are no longer likely to be contacted by an unknown international entity or individual: Now you may receive a fraudulent email from an entity purporting to be your bank, credit card provider, or investment account provider.
+For example, you are no longer likely to be contacted by an unknown international entity or individual: Now you may receive fraudulent emails from an entity purporting to be your bank, credit card provider, or investment account provider.

->

-> What to Look For
+What to Look For

->

-> It is not difficult to reproduce high quality corporate logos to create fraudulent emails and web pages.
+It is not difficult to reproduce high-quality corporate logos to create fraudulent emails and web pages.
 Sometimes, the email domain or the web address reveals the attempted fraud, but criminals can create convincing domains and addresses.
 Simply opening attachments or visiting web pages may reveal sensitive information about you.
 The scammers don’t rely on you entering your personal information, they lift it from your computer once they have access.

->

-> How to Protect Yourself
+How to Protect Yourself